duncanbradley/ChoroplethMagnitude/additional_related_work.md

 legend in choropleth map 111-12 pg 200 contains a brief overview of data types for choropleth maps, compared to other map types.
 Dent et al. discuss many considerations for choropleth map design, recommending that ….

+* titling
+* marginalia
+* use of < and >

+Dent et al. (2008) discuss requirements for the type of data for choropleth maps.
+Uses datasets where each data point corresponds to a discrete area, typically defined by administrative boundaries (e.g., national or local government regions).
+Ratios, proportions and averages are often plotted to aid comparisons.

+One of the main functions is to see geographic patterns.
+The purpose of classifying data into discrete groups is simplification, with an express goal of illustrating the heterogeneity of dissimilar values - convey the distribution of values.
+Various classification schemes, different approaches, and indeed the decision whether to classify at all, employed depending on the data and the map’s purpose.
+Some, such as equal interval, are more concerned with simplicity in legend values.
+Others, such as natural breaks, are sensitive to the data’s distribution, employing break points that occur within the dataset, ensuring homogenous values are represented as such.
+Jenks’ algorithm is a formal way of identifying natural breaks.
+Unclassed choropleth maps (Tobler, 1973) do not employ discrete groups.
+Instead, each unique value is represented distinctly, displaying specific values more precisely.

+Including non-observed values (as in continuous class ranges), however, increases the chance that viewers make incorrect estimations (Dent et al., 2008), yet this is not the main purpose of visualisation.